-A standard streaming machine learning algorithm takes the task architecture as shown in Figure 1.
+A standard streaming machine learning algorithm takes the task architecture as shown in figure 1.
 The data source can be from a file, HDFS or a message broker like Apache Kafka [1].
-In all the experiments, a source task reads data from the file system and performs the data pre-processing.
-Further down the stream, a window task is designed with some hyperparameters.
-The main hyper-parameters involved in a streaming machine learning algorithm include the number of iterations.
-In KMeans this value was unity, and in SVM it is a finite number set by the user.
-Window length and sliding window length are important parameters for windowing.
+In our experiments in all three frameworks, a source task read data from the file system and do the data pre-processing.
+This source task creates a stream of data.
+Down the stream, a window task is being designed with some hyper-parameters.
+The main hyper-parameters involved for a streaming machine learning algorithm includes the number of iterations.
+I case KMeans this value was unity and in SVM this is a finite value set by the user.
+Window length, sliding window length a implicit parameters for windowing.
 Windowing type can be determined as count-based or time-based.
-In the experiments conducted, we only used count-based windows.
-Within the window task, a mini-batch is generated using stream discretization which is then processed by the algorithm.
-Here each algorithm provides a sub-optimal solution respective to the corresponding batch algorithm.
-This will be further discussed in III-A. Once the streaming algorithm is executed on the windowed elements, the weights or models computed in parallel workers must be globally reduced.
-The sink task receives such a globally reduced input.
-Within the sink task, the model evaluation is done using test data sets.
-Within the sink function, the application developer can decide when to release a stable model for production.
-This is not addressed in this research, but the applications have been developed in each framework to support it.
+In the experiments we conducted, we only used the notion of count.
+Within the window task, a mini-batch is being generated from stream discretization.
+This mini-batch is being processed by the streaming model of the machine learning algorithm.
+Here each algorithm provides a sub-optimial solution with respect to the corresponding batch algorithm.
+This will be further discussed in III-A. Once the streaming algorithm is executed on the windowed elements, the weights or the models that is being computed in a distributed manner must be globally synchronized.
+The sink task gets such a globally reduced input.
+Within the sink task, the model evaluation is being done using test data sets.
+Within the sink function, the application developer can decide when to releasing a stable model for production.
+This is not a section discussed in this research, but the applications have been developed in each framework to support this.